ACEsuit/mace/tests/golden/README.md

 ```
 harness.py            the shared machinery: fixtures, snapshot schema,
                       tolerance table, comparison
-calculator_keys.py    what this repo's calculators call each channel
+calculator_keys.py    what this repo's calculators call each channel, and
+                      where every evaluation reads its inputs
 model_keys.py         what the model forwards call each channel
+eval_keys.py          what mace_eval_configs writes onto its structures
+surface_scan.py       derives all of the above out of mace/ by AST, so the
+                      guard checks the schema against the package rather
+                      than against a remembered list
 fixtures/             committed .xyz structures + manifest.json
 models/               committed anchor checkpoints + their build sidecars
 references/           committed expected-output JSON